cgx027/on-static/README.md

         curl -X PUT "http://10.62.59.150:7070/images?name=ubuntu&version=14.04&isoweb=http://10.62.59.150:9090/iso/photon-1.0.iso"

-    where on-static will help download the iso from the link specified.
-If user had download the iso by himself/herself, he/she can use following API to upload the image to on-static:

-        curl -X PUT "http://10.62.59.150:7070/images?name=ubuntu&version=14.04&isoclient=client.iso" --upload-file path-to-file/test.iso
+3. Make sure your RackHD config file has the following configurations so that it will go to an external static file server for os images.

+    ```
+    "fileServerAddress": "172.31.128.4", # this is the northbond IP of on-static, make sure it's accessible by managed nodes.
+    "fileServerPort": 9090,
+    "fileServerPath": "/",
+    ```
-3. Specify repo: "http://on-static-ip-addr:port/ubuntu/14.04" in the payload used in os install workflow.
+4. Specify repo: "http://on-static-ip-addr:port/ubuntu/14.04" in the payload used in os install workflow.

     The API look like:

         http://{{host}}/api/2.0/nodes/:identifier/workflows?name=Graph.InstallUbuntu

-    And the pay load look like:
+    And the payload look like:

     ```
     {